Skip to content

 HTTP status error When it happens

-404 (not found) The package ID does not exist or is not visible to your API key
+404 The package ID does not exist or isn't visible to your API key.
+Body is {"detail": "Not found."}, not the envelope above

 429 RateLimitedError Too many requests.
 Honor the Retry-After response header before retrying